jkesh93/Machine-Learning/Convolutional Neural Networks/ClassifyingCatsDogsCNN_CodeReflex.md

 # Understanding ClassifyingCatsDogsCNN
-My Code Reflections (CodeReflex) is a breakdown of the code.
+My Code Reflections ('CodeReflex') is where I go back and review the code in a way that helps myself and others to understand it at a deeper level than when I first went through it.

 Although I try my best to comment my code neatly, it is often difficult for someone who may think of a problem / solution differently to understand, so I have created this markdown to explain my thoughts a little more clearly.

 # Source
 **All credit** goes to **sentdex** for his incredible tutorials.
 I encourage anyone who reads my code to watch his videos.

 Video Credit
-["sendex"](https://www.youtube.com/user/sentdex "sentdex YouTube Channel") [2nd Video in the series](https://www.youtube.com/watch?v=j-3vuBynnOE "Convolutional Neural Networks...")
+["sendex"](https://www.youtube.com/user/sentdex "sentdex YouTube Channel")

+[2nd Video in the series](https://www.youtube.com/watch?v=j-3vuBynnOE "Convolutional Neural Networks...")

 [3rd Video in the series](https://www.youtube.com/watch?v=WvoLTXIjBYU "Convolutional Neural Networks...")

 # CodeReflex